 How to Book Your Consultation and What to Expect

 If you’re interested in blepharoplasty, call Aesthetic Arts Institute of Plastic Surgery at (619) 464-9876 to schedule a consultation with Dr. Kaweski.
-During this appointment, she’ll listen to your concerns, ask you about your desired outcomes, and examine the area around your eyes and your eyelids to determine the best course of treatment.
+During this appointment, she’ll listen to your concerns, ask you about your desired outcomes, and examine the area around your eyes and your eyelids to determine the recommended course of treatment.

 Eyelid Surgery FAQs